mbsim-env/build/README.md

 You are done.
 Now start the GUI of MBSim by running `mbsimgui` in the above configured shell.
 All other MBSim-Env commands like `mbsimxml`, `openmbv` or `h5plotserie` are also available.

-Make adaptions to the source code and rerun `build` (with proper options to speed up the build) or run `make` in the corresponding build directory (`fmatvec-build`, `hdf5serie-build`, ...) to rebuild your changed tools.
+Make adaptions to the source code and rerun `build.py` (with proper options to speed up the build) or run `make` in the corresponding build directory (`fmatvec-build`, `hdf5serie-build`, ...) to rebuild your changed code parts.

 Note that you do not need to have any development tools installed on your host computer (no make, not gcc, ... is required) since everything comes along with the Docker image automatically and consistently.

+## codeStyle

+Contains the coding style conventions used in the MBSim-Environement.

-## Build Helper Script
+## misc

-All the helper script for building MBSim-Env is currently still part of the mbsim repository.
-But this will be moved to here, hopefully, in the near future.
+Contains some miscellaneous files not useful for most people.